Challenge coin: Post World War One

 According to one story, challenge coins originated in American volunteer flying squadrons during World War I.

 In one squadron, a wealthy lieutenant ordered medallions struck in solid bronze and presented them to his unit.
 One young pilot placed the medallion in a small leather pouch that he wore about his neck.
 Shortly after acquiring the medallion, the pilot's aircraft was severely damaged by ground fire.
 He was forced to land behind enemy lines and was immediately captured by a German patrol.
 In order to discourage his escape, the Germans took all of his personal identification, but left the small leather pouch around his neck.
 Managing to escape German custody, he ended up being discovered by French forces in a nearby town.
 Suspected of being a saboteur and with no way to prove his identity, he was able to show them the medallion which contained his squadron insignia.
 This eventually led to his identification.
 Back at his squadron, it then became tradition to ensure that all members carried their medallion or coin at all times.

-According to another story, challenge coins date back to World War II and were first used by Office of Strategic Services personnel who were deployed in Nazi held France.
-The coins were simply a local coin used to help verify a person's identity.
-There would be specific aspects such as the type of coin, date of the coin, etc. that were examined by each party, which helped prevent infiltration into the meeting by a spy.

-There is another story about an American soldier scheduled to rendezvous with Philippine guerrillas during WWII.
-As the story goes, he carried a Philippine solid silver coin that was stamped on one side with the unit insignia.
-The coin was used to verify, to the guerrillas, that the soldier was their valid contact for the mission against the Japanese.

 Another story states that the tradition started during the Vietnam War, when an infantry-run bar tried to keep non-infantrymen away by forcing "outsiders" to buy drinks for the whole bar if they couldn't prove they had been in combat.
 The "proof" started with enemy bullets, then got a little out of control with grenades, rockets and unexploded ordnance.
 So, a coin-sized item emblazoned with the unit's insignia became the accepted form of proof.
 In another story, challenge coins were created to prove identity to the 10th Special Forces Group, as so many soldiers were claiming to belong to the elite group that presenting the "challenge coin" became the only way to know for sure.

-Despite the vast number of "origins" for challenge coins, the oldest surviving challenge coin belongs to the 17th Infantry Regiment, which were minted then-Colonel William "Buffalo Bill" Quinn during 1950 to 1958 to mark the end of the military tour.
+Despite the number of "origins" for challenge coins, the oldest surviving challenge coin belongs to the 17th Infantry Regiment, which were minted by then-Colonel William "Buffalo Bill" Quinn during 1950 to 1958 to mark the end of the military tour.